II-DAP

 FM-2D

-Frame Modeler 2D is an open-source MATLAB-based computational platform for modeling and analyzing building assets in OpenSEES using state-of-the-art modeling and dynamic analyses guidelines.
-The current version supports steel MRFs, CBFs and EBFs.
+Frame Modeler 2D is an open-source MATLAB-based computational platform for automated modeling and analyzing building assets in OpenSees using state-of-the-art modeling and dynamic analyses guidelines.
+The current version supports steel MRFs, CBFs, EBFs, and RC MRFs.

 Tutorial videos can be found at this YouTube playlist